kravemir/SVGLabels/examples/91-batch-instacing-using-shell/README.md

-# Example 91: tile label with instancing
+# Example 91: batch instancing using shell script

 * `svg-labels` is installed (if not, see README),
 * `inkscape` is installed,